-During the fight, HE ESCAPES FROM YOU and then makes you look around an entirely pitch black room with just the revving of his chainsaws dragging across the ground as he rushes toward you at the last second!
-Have a good sleepless night.
+- During the fight, HE ESCAPES FROM YOU and then makes you look around an entirely pitch black room with just the revving of his chainsaws dragging across the ground as he rushes toward you at the last second!
+Have a great, sleepless night.

-What really makes it creepy is its status as a Big Lipped Alligator Moment, as there is absolutely zero findable knowledge on what it is and what its doing down there, and West himself says nothing about it when Rick finds him for the stage's boss fight.
-One of scariest things in the entire franchise, indeed.
+- What truly makes it creepy is its status as a Big-Lipped Alligator Moment, as there is absolutely zero findable knowledge on what it is and what it is doing down there, and West himself says nothing about it when Rick finds him for the stage's boss fight.
+One of the scariest things in the entire franchise, indeed.